May 10, 2021 4 min read

 All in all, this can contribute to fear, anxiety, anger, and guilt for both the care recipients and caregivers.
 In terms of anxiety, seniors may feel overwhelmed when they think they are receiving too much help while caregivers feel anxious when seniors are not getting the proper amount of care.

+Seek information and advice from doctors, trained specialists such as caregivers, and even counselling from nursing homes.
 Talk to them when they are feeling relaxed and there are no disruptions in the background that will agitate them.
 Make the conversation comfortable so they will listen and understand you.

 If possible, ask them how they want their care to be done or who they want to receive help from.
 Most importantly, emphasise the benefits of receiving help so they also know what they can gain from the care.